How about getting paid instantly?

 What Does ‘Due Upon Receipt’ Mean?

-The term is quite self-explanatory, it explains the client has to make payment as soon as the invoice is received.
-Even though the term indicates instant payment, it means that they have to pay by the next business day.
+The term ‘Due Upon Receipt’ means the client has to make payment as soon as the invoice is received.
+As soon as possible or instant payment also means the client can make the payment by the next business day.

 Now after understanding this payment term, any business would certainly be excited to embrace this option, isn’t it?
 Who wouldn’t love to get paid fast!
-Unfortunately, due on receipt doesn’t work best for every line of work.
+Unfortunately, due upon receipt invoices doesn’t work best for every line of work.

 Any new client who requires only one-time job or if you realise the client is not as such interested to repeat business then this type of invoicing term is ideal.